L-Havi/Domain-and-subdomain-mapping/README.md

 ###### Sitemapper

 ```
-Syntax: python sitemap.exe [--help] [--url URL]
+Syntax: sitemap.exe [--help] [--url URL]

 [*] Options:
   -u URL, --url URL                                   Specify the website's URL to use for sitemapping

 [*] Example:
-  python sitemap.exe -u https://www.example.com       This command starts discovering the sitemap for the site www.example.com and displays it
+  sitemap.exe -u https://www.example.com              This command starts discovering the sitemap for the site www.example.com and displays it

 ```